WalletScrutiny/WalletScrutinyCom/_hardware/keystone.ultimate.md

 providerReddit:
 ---

-Link to {% include walletLink.html wallet='hardware/cobovaultessential' verdict='true' %}
+This device is the same as {% include walletLink.html wallet='hardware/cobovaultessential' verdict='true' %} but with more durable casing.

-The Keystone Ultimate distinguishes itself with a more durable casing made out of aluminum.
-However, this is the notice on its [product page](https://shop.keyst.one/products/keystone-ultimate):
+Here is the notice on its [product page](https://shop.keyst.one/products/keystone-ultimate):

 > Further manufacturing of it is currently pending and **might become available sometime in 2023/2024**.